mightytribble/SillyTavern-rag-context-injector/README.md

 - Supports linking to a specific Connection Profile, so extension can be enabled by changing profiles.
 - Allows for custom system prompts and RAG queries with familiar macros you know and love.
 - Optionally allow the main model to also query the data store to build on the RAG model's results.
+- Optionally allows the augmented prompt (with RAG results injected) to be re-scanned for relevant World Info entries.

 ## Installation